mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Okay, as crazy as it sounds to go from a goal of $20k/year to $600k/year, I think this is achievable.

-TinyPilot earned $42k last month, so I'd have to average 3% growth each month for the rest of the year to gross $600k.
+TinyPilot earned $43k last month, so I could reach $600k for the year with an average of 3% growth each month.

 ### Publish six blog posts and one book

-Ever since I began working for myself, I've distantly fantasized about self-publishing a book.
+Ever since I began working for myself, I've fantasized distantly about self-publishing a book.
 This year, I'm finally doing it.

 The book will teach software engineers practical ways to improve their writing.
 The tentative title is [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com).